SEO

 TL;DR

-SEO in 2023 is focused on creating informative, unique, engaging, and, well, helpful content that answers user questions and provides value.
-While the helpful content update can present more challenges for small businesses without the time or resources to invest in updating and consistently optimizing for SEO, there are still opportunities to compete by focusing on local search and creating high-quality content.
+SEO in 2024 remains focused on creating informative, unique, engaging, and, well, helpful content that answers user questions and provides value.
+While the HCU can present more challenges for small businesses that don’t have the time or resources to invest in updating and consistently optimizing for SEO, there are still opportunities to compete by focusing on local search and creating high-quality content.
 Features that provide positive user experiences, like on-page calculators and other in-moment tools, along with familiarity using natural language processing in writing, can allow content writers and web designers to align with the current state and trajectory of Google's algorithms and improve their search engine rankings.